How To Play Mysterium Board Game

 READ

-Brandyland Board Game
+Roll Player Board Game Geek

 The first player then draws two cards from the clue deck, sets one aside, and chooses one to play.
 The other card is placed back in the clue deck.
 The second player then draws two cards from the clue deck, sets one aside, and chooses one to play.
 This continues until all players have drawn two cards.